luke-beep/all-about-windows/README.md

 <img src="./assets/tab4.png" alt="Optimizer" title="Optimizer">
 <br>

 - Run Windows Disk Cleanup.
-WIN + R and type "cleanmgr.exe", then press enter.
+WIN + R and type `cleanmgr.exe`, then press enter.
 Choose your drive and press **OK**.
 Then select what you would like to clean up and hit **OK**.

 - Run Windows Defragment and trimmer.
-WIN + R and type "dfrgui.exe", then press enter.
+WIN + R and type `dfrgui.exe`, then press enter.
 Select your drive and press Optimize or Analyze.

 - Change energy plan.
 Open control panel and search for power plan.
 Then select **show additional plans** and select **Ultimate Performance**.